AlieksieievYurii/vacuum-cleaner/README.md

 ## Requirements
 * The robot must be a rounded shape
-* [TBD] The robot must be with the following sizes.
+* The robot must be with the following sizes.
 H.Max - 100 mm, L.Max - 345 mm, W.Max - 345 mm
 * Must be able to connect to Wifi
 * Must be able to be configurable(e.g set up Wifi credentials) bia Bluetooth